xkloveme/docdash-extended/README.md

-        "private": [false|true],        // set to false to not show @private in navbar "removeQuotes": [none|all|trim],// Remove single and double quotes, trim removes only surrounding ones "scripts": [],                  // Array of external (or relative local copied using templates.default.staticFiles.include) js or css files to inject into HTML, "menu": {                       // Adding additional menu items after Home "Project Website": {        // Menu item name "href":"https://myproject.com", //the rest of HTML properties to add to manu item
+        "private": [false|true],        // set to false to not show @private in navbar "removeQuotes": [none|all|trim],// Remove single and double quotes, trim removes only surrounding ones "scripts": [],                  // Array of external (or relative local copied using templates.default.staticFiles.include) js or css files to inject into HTML, "ShortenTypes": [false|true], // If set to true this will resolve the display name of all types as the shortened name only (after the final period).
+        "menu": {                       // Adding additional menu items after Home "Project Website": {        // Menu item name "href":"https://myproject.com", //the rest of HTML properties to add to manu item